NLeSC/nuxt-apollo-hasura/README.md

 Modify the .env file to use the urls from NHost.
 You will need to add urls for GraphQL and auth.

 ## Getting started
+You will need to have installed in your machine: Node, Yarn, Docker compose and Prettier
 ``` bash
 # Install the dependencies
 $ yarn